Kali Law Group, P.C intellectual property law firm

 Most people are Small Entities.
 You may be a Micro Entity if you qualify.
 Here are the qualifications:

-- Not have a gross income more than three times the median household income in the previous year from when the fee(s) is paid.
-(Here
+• Not have a gross income more than three times the median household income in the previous year from when the fee(s) is paid.
+(Here is that number)

 * The micro-entity definition states that applicants are not considered to be named on a previously filed application if he or she has assigned, or is obligated to assign, ownership rights as a result of previous employment.
 Applications filed in another country, provisional applications, or international applications for which the basic national fee was not paid do not count as previously filed application.
 The definition also includes applicants who are employed by an institute of higher education and have assigned, or are obligated to assign, ownership to that institute of higher education.